wdporter/acim/src/workbook/part-i/8-my-mind-is-preoccupied-with-past-thoughts/index.md

 2. The one wholly true thought one can hold about the past is that it is not here.
 To think about it at all is therefore to think about illusions.
-Very few have realised what is actually entailed in picturing the past or in anticipating the future.
+Very few have realized what is actually entailed in picturing the past or in anticipating the future.
 The mind is actually blank when it does this, because it is not really thinking about anything.

 ::: details Annotations